FianuD/UdacityProject3-Classic-Arcade-Game-Clone/README.md

 ### How to play?

-To play the game, use the arrow keys from your keyboard to move your player up, right, down and left to lead the Char Boy to the river.
+To play the game, use the arrow keys from your keyboard to move your player up, right, down and left to lead the player character to the water.

 ### Screenshot of Game